MusicDin/kubitect/docs/getting-started/getting-started.md

 <div markdown="1" class="text-justify">

+In the [quick start](../quick-start) guide, we learned how to create a Kubernetes cluster using a preset configuration.
+Now, we will explore how to create a customized cluster topology that meets your specific requirements.

-In this **step-by-step** guide, you will learn how to prepare a custom cluster configuration file from scratch and use it to create a functional Kubernetes cluster consisting of a **one master and one worker node**.
+This **step-by-step** guide will walk you through the process of creating a custom cluster configuration file from scratch and using it to create a functional Kubernetes **cluster with one master and one worker node**.
+By following the steps outlined in this guide, you will have a Kubernetes cluster up and running in no time.

 <div class="text-center">
   <img